Toby S. Wilt: Early life

 Wilt was born circa 1945 in Evanston, Illinois, and played wingback on Evanston Township High School's Wildkits in 1960.
 He attended Vanderbilt University on a football scholarship, and he also played on the golf team there in the 1960s.
 He has a degree in civil engineering and he is also a certified public accountant (non-practicing).

 Career

 He serves as the president of the TSW Investment Company.
 He is the chairman of the Christie Cookie Company and a director of the CapStar Bank.
 Wilt has served on numerous corporate boards across six different industries.
 He has two sons and a daughter.
 One son, T.J.
 Wilt, as of 2013, was a majority owner of "Cumberland Transit", a bicycle and outdoor-goods business in Nashville.
 Fleming Wilt is the president of Christie Cookies, founded in 1983 as a single store in Nashville.
 In 2019, the company was acquired by Rich Products, a New York-based company.
 His daughter, Jodi Wilt Banks, is a homemaker in Nashville.
+His grandson, Toby Wilt, won the 116th Texas Amateur in 2025.